Origins of complexity in the rheology of Soft Earth suspensions: Results

-In this expression the dimensionless shear rate $\Gamma \equiv \dot{\gamma} t_{\mu}$.
-The coefficient $\alpha$ describes the onset of plastic yielding of the suspension.
-For sand-rich granular suspensions we expect $n= \alpha = 0$, and that $t_{\mu}$ is a timescale associated with the viscous dissipation of particle motion as described by the model of Boyer et al. \cite{boyer2011unifying}.
+In this expression the dimensionless shear rate $\Gamma \equiv \dot{\gamma} t_{\mu}$, and the coefficient $\alpha$ describes the onset of rate-dependent plastic yielding of the suspension.
+For granular (sand-rich) suspensions we expect $n= \alpha = 0$, and that $t_{\mu}$ is a timescale associated with the viscous dissipation of particle motion as described by the model of Boyer et al. \cite{boyer2011unifying}.
 For clay-rich suspensions, however, $t_{\mu}$ should be a material relaxation time that increases with the strength of inter-particle attraction \cite{coussot1995structural} -- as observed for soft microgel pastes \cite{cloitre2003glassy}.
 More, clay-rich suspensions are expected to have a limiting value of $n \approx 1/2$ for ductile materials.
 Below we use $t_{\mu}$, $\alpha$ and $n$ as fitting parameters, and examine how they change across a transition from sand-rich (frictional) to clay-rich (cohesive) suspensions.

-\section{Measuring and understanding Soft Earth suspension rheologies}
+\subsection{Measuring and understanding Soft Earth suspension rheologies}

 We perform rheological experiments in a stress-controlled, parallel-plate rheometer (Fig. 2a).
-This setup allows us to vary the gap height, and measure both shear and normal stresses.
-Following previous protocol \cite{kostynick2022rheology}, we were careful to avoid the effects of suspension wall slip, jamming/shear banding, particle sedimentation, and particle ejection at the air-suspension interface.
-These factors place limits on the experimentally accessible ranges of shear rates, volume fractions, and clay concentrations, as discussed below.
-Pre-shear protocols ensured that steady-shear flow curves were reproducible; detailed information about sample preparation and rheological measurements appears in the ``Methods'' section.
+This setup allows us to vary the gap height, and measure both shear stresses and axial forces.
+Following previous protocol \cite{kostynick2022rheology}, we were careful to avoid the effects of suspension wall slip, shear banding, particle sedimentation, and particle ejection at the air-suspension interface.
+These factors place limits on the experimentally accessible ranges of shear rates, volume fractions, and clay/sand concentrations, as discussed below.
+Pre-shear protocols ensured that steady-shear flow curves were reproducible; detailed information about sample preparation and rheological measurements appears in the Methods section.
+We note that time-dependent changes in yield stress and viscosity -- i.e., thixotropy -- have been observed in debris-flow suspensions \cite{schippa2021thixotropic} and model mud suspensions \cite{ran2023understanding}; however, here our rheological protocol minimized these effects (see Methods section), and we focus on examining only the steady-shear behavior in order to focus on the brittle-ductile transition.